 Branch offers another tome of a biography on King in Parting the Waters.
 Branch’s offerings are meant for the readers who are ready to spend a good chunk of time understanding the Civil Rights Movement as a whole.
 This, the first of three installments, runs over 1,000 pages—so put on your reading glasses.

 The King Years: Historic Moments in the Civil Rights Movement

 Looking for Branch’s authority in a bit of a smaller bite?
 We’ve got you covered.
 Branch also wrote The King Years as a sort of highlight reel of the Civil Rights Movement during the King era.
-Although it cannot go into detail as thoroughly as Branch’s other work, it provides a great starting point for someone who’d like to learn more about King.
+Although not as thoroughly detailed as Branch’s other work, it provides a great starting point to learn more about King.